Ski Instructor Jobs & Work

 - USA, AASI (American Association of Snowboard Instructors)

 There are varying levels of qualification, which are harder to obtain as the levels increase.
-Snowsport schools usually employ a wide range of instructors from each qualification level.
+Snowsports schools usually employ a wide range of instructors from each qualification level.

 For unqualified personnel hoping to work as instructors, it is advised that you seek some professional training to fast-track into the industry.
 Recommended is an instructor internship programme, which consists of training, qualification and seasonal employment all in the same winter season.